pizza-studio/PizzaHelperUnited/README.md

 * Honkai: Star Rail (full support)
 * Zenless Zone Zero (Daily Note only)

+### Supported Operating Systems

+Actual system requirements: Apple OS24 Series (iOS 17, macOS 14, watchOS 10)。

+This project may be compilable against earlier iOS releases.
+However, the compiled app on these older OSes won't provide any feature except those for allowing users to export their data.

 > Advanced support for ZZZ (Zenless Zone Zero) in this repository is currently not planned for the coming year due to various reasons.
 For now, the app only plans to support ZZZ daily notes in Widgets, Live Activity, and Today Tab.

 ### Installation and Release Notes